Surviving Cancer with our best in Human Resource & Technology

 Side effects due to the drugs

-- Nausea: With the availability if newer drugs, this can be controlled or decreased to a minimum.
+- Nausea: With the availability of newer drugs, this can be controlled or decreased to a minimum.

 - Hair Loss: Not all drugs cause this side effect.
 Should this happen to you, remember you can use wigs, which are very well-made these days.
 Even people who do not lose their hair wear wigs just to look good!
-Hair loss could make you feel depressed and miserable, but, remember your hair will grow again once the treatment is completed.
+Hair loss could make you feel depressed & miserable, but remember your hair will grow again once the treatment is completed.

 - Ulcers: Ulcers in the mouth or gut can be troublesome.
 Do not hesitate to inform your doctor.
 You should also inform your doctor of other medications you are taking for other medical conditions.